York, Newcastle and Berwick Railway: Amalgamations

 During the railway mania of the mid-1840s many people invested in railway companies, believing it a means of quickly getting rich.
 In the three years between 1844 and 1846 Parliament passed 438 acts giving permission for over 8000 mi of line, many in direct competition with existing railways.
 Hudson was brought up in a farming community and started adult life as a draper's assistant in York.
 In 1827, when he was 27 years old, he inherited £30,000.
-He had no former interest in railways, but seeing them as a profitable investment, he formed the York & North Midland Railway in 1835; by the mid-1840s he was also chairman of the Midland Railway, Newcastle & Berwick and Newcastle & Darlington Junction Railways.
+He had no former interest in railways, but seeing them as a profitable investment, he formed the York and North Midland Railway in 1835; by the mid-1840s he was also chairman of the Midland Railway, Newcastle and Berwick Railway, and Newcastle and Darlington Junction Railway.
 Called the "Railway King" by the preacher Sydney Smith, he was said to have the favour of Albert, the Prince Consort.
 So as to better promote the bills submitted by the railway companies he controlled, Hudson successfully stood as a Conservative Member of Parliament for Sunderland in 1845.

-Hudson bought the railway companies over which the N&DJR ran to Newcastle; the Durham Junction was purchased in 1843 and the Brandling Junction the following year and he arranged to buy the Pontop and South Shields and Durham & Sunderland railways, although these were not absorbed until 1847.
-Hudson was concerned with the progress of the Great Northern Railway, that was building a railway north from London; if it succeeded in linking up with the Great North of England Railway at York, traffic between England and Scotland would be diverted from the Y&NMR, to his detriment.
+Hudson bought the railway companies over which the N&DJR ran to Newcastle; the Durham Junction was purchased in 1843 and the Brandling Junction the following year and he arranged to buy the Pontop and South Shields Railway and the Durham Sunderland Railway, although these were not absorbed until 1847.
+Hudson was concerned with the progress of the Great Northern Railway, that was building a railway north from London; if it succeeded in linking up with the Great North of England Railway (GNER) at York, traffic between England and Scotland would be diverted from the Y&NMR, to his detriment.
 In 1845 Hudson made a generous offer to lease the GNER and buy it within five years, and that year GNER shares increased in value by 44 per cent as the N&DJR took over operations on 1 July 1845.
-On 27 July 1846 the N&DJR changed its name to the York and Newcastle Railway and on 9 August 1847, less than a year later, merging with the Newcastle and Berwick Railway.
+On 27 July 1846 the N&DJR changed its name to the York and Newcastle Railway and on 9 August 1847, less than a year later, merging with the Newcastle and Berwick Railway via the York, Newcastle and Berwick Railways Act 1847 (10 & 11 Vict. c. cxxxiii).
 The combined company was named the York, Newcastle and Berwick Railway.